GeospatialCentroid/open_science_map/README.md

 The CSV file can grow or shrink to accommodate the needs of the project, though it should be noted that new columns will show immediately on the web interface.
 The *js/index.js* file and *setup_filters* function controls how specific columns are to be handled.
 These settings could be exported to a settings.js file to make edits to this easier.

+Currently the path to the CSV file is contained in the index.js file, having this path loaded in from a config file would make updates to this path easier.

 # Testing the website locally
 To test the web interface locally a web server is required.